StateOfTheArt-quant/sharpe/README.rst

 The goal of the agent is to find a good policy(strategy) to maximize its cumulative reward.

-followwing this concept framwork, *sharpe* re-conceptualize the process of trading and provide research with low-level, common tool to develop and backtest trading strategy.
+following this concept framwork, *sharpe* re-conceptualizes the process of trading and provides research with low-level, common tool to develop and backtest trading strategy.

 2 Install
 --------------------